-During the year, the environmental performance and administrative performance of NPDC was not assessed in relation to their Marfell landfill resource consent.
+During the year, NPDC demonstrated an overall high level of environmental performance and administrative performance with their Marfell landfill resource consent as defined in Section 1.1.4.

-3.3.2 Recommendation from the 2018-2019 Annual Report
+3.3.2 Recommendation from the 2019-2020 Annual Report

-In the 2018-2019 Annual Report, it was recommended:
+In the 2019-2020 Annual Report, it was recommended:

 - 1. THAT the biennial monitoring of discharges at the Marfell landfill continues unchanged and that the programme next be implemented in the 2020-2021 period. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.